Jerome Starkey: Afghanistan

-Civilian Casualties

 Starkey claimed that he was black-listed by the military in Afghanistan as a result of his work on civilian casualties.

 In 2010 his investigation into a Night Raid on Narang, in Kunar Province, eastern Afghanistan, led NATO's International Security Assistance Force to admit it had killed eight schoolboys by mistake.

 The previous year he linked the newly formed Marine Special Operations Command (MASROC) to three of the worst civilian casualty incidents in Afghanistan's recent history including the Granai Airstrike in Bala Balouk, the Azizabad Airstrike in Herat province and the Shinwar Massacre in Nangahar province.

-Gardez night raid

 In 2010, together with his colleagues Shoib Najafizada and Jeremy Kelly, Starkey exposed a cover-up by US Special Forces after an operation known as the Raid on Khataba which inspired the Oscar-nominated documentary Dirty Wars.

 During the raid, on 12 February 2010, unidentified special forces soldiers killed five innocent people including two pregnant women, a teenage girl engaged to be married and two brothers who worked for the local government in Paktia province in eastern Afghanistan.
 All of the victims were from the same family.
 Initially the soldiers said the women were victims of a triple honour killing.
 They said they discovered the women's bodies "tied up, gagged and killed" and that the dead men were insurgents.

 When Starkey challenged Nato's account they accused him of lying.
 However, four weeks later William H. McRaven, the commander of America's Joint Special Operations Command (JSOC), admitted his soldiers were responsible.
 McRaven travelled to the family's compound, outside Gardez and offered to sacrifice a sheep outside their door in a ritual act of Nanawatai, to seek their forgiveness.

-Close calls

 In 2010, Jerome was nearly killed during an embed with British troops in Helmand Province when an Improvised explosive device (IED) exploded fewer than 10 metres in front of him.
 The explosion, inside a designated safe area which had recently been cleared by the Royal Engineers, killed Corporal David Barnsdale and injured two others.
 The British army tried to censor his account on the grounds that it was too graphic.
 Senior officers, who were not at the scene, claimed the bomb was not inside the safe area.